wojciech-kulik/xcodebuild.nvim/README.md

 - [x] Project Manager to deal with project files without using Xcode.
 - [x] Test Explorer to visually present a tree with all tests and results.
 - [x] Built using official command line tools like `xcodebuild` and `xcrun simctl`.
-- [x] Actions to build, run, debug, and test apps.
+- [x] Actions to build, run, debug, and test apps on simulators.
+- [x] Actions to run and test apps on physical devices.
 - [x] App deployment to selected iOS simulator.
 - [x] Buffer integration with test results (code coverage, success & failure marks, duration, extra diagnostics).
 - [x] Code coverage report with customizable levels.